bertoldi-collab/DifFlexMM/README.md

 pip install git+ssh://git@github.com/bertoldi-collab/DifFlexMM.git
 ```

-### Installing DifFlexMM with examples of solved design problems
+### DifFlexMM with examples of solved design problems

 Clone the repository, `cd` into the `DifFlexMM` folder, and install with